Antibiotics, also known as antibacterials, are medications that destroy or slow down the growth of bacteria.

 Some medical professionals have concerns that people are overusing antibiotics.
 They also believe that this overuse contributes toward the growing number of bacterial infections that are becoming resistant to antibacterial medications.

 According to the Centers for Disease Control (CDC), outpatient antibiotic overuse is a particular problem.
-Antibiotic use appears to be higher in some regions, such as the Southeast.
+Antibiotic use appears to be

 Use of carbapenems, a major class of last-line antibiotics, increased significantly from 2007 to 2010.